Superlinear drift in consensus-based optimization with condensation phenomena: A marginal-based superlinear CBO method

 \section{A marginal-based superlinear CBO method}

-The extension of the one-dimensional results presented in the previous section to higher dimensions is challenging as its is the practical use of the system of SDEs~\eqref{eq:general-sde}.
-This limitation is primarily due to the prohibitive computational cost associated with the reconstruction of the probability density through multidimensional histograms, which suffers from the curse of dimensionality.
-For this reason, we propose an alternative formulation that maintains the key features of the one-dimensional system while significantly reducing the computational burden in higher dimensions. multidimensional simulations.
+Extending the one-dimensional results presented in the previous section to higher dimensions is challenging, as is the practical use of the system of SDEs~\eqref{eq:general-sde}.
+This difficulty is primarily due to the prohibitive computational cost associated with reconstructing the probability density via multidimensional histograms, which suffers from the curse of dimensionality.
+For this reason, we propose an alternative formulation that preserves the key features of the one-dimensional system while significantly reducing the computational burden in higher-dimensional simulations.

 Motivated by the superior performances of anisotropic diffusion highlighted in~\cite{carrillo2021consensus}, that refined the initial general approach~\cite{pinnau2017consensus}, and by the need to derive an algorithm that scales linearly with the number of particles, we consider a multidimensional version of system~\eqref{eq:general-sde} in which, instead of taking the whole empirical measure $f_N$ in the drift term, we rather consider a mollification of the \emph{directional marginal}